 The Rocks precinct extends behind the Museum of Contemporary Art and George St, best reached from the Circular Quay ferry, bus and train transport hub.

 If you’re walking from Darling Harbour, access is from Hickson Rd.
 Streets include Kent St, Grosvenor St, Cumberland St and Argyle St, while to the north Dawes Point leads to the Sydney Harbour Bridge.

 Tours & Tickets

-Discover Sydney on a full one-day tour with the works!
-You'll combine a morning tour to Manly and Sydney's Northern Beaches with an afternoon tour of downtown ...
+Discover Sydney and its surroundings on a full-day tour that combines a morning visit to Manly with an afternoon tour of downtown Sydney and a drive out to see ...
 Read more

 Duration: 9 hours (approx.)

 See Sydney's spectacular icons, such as the Sydney Harbour Bridge and World Heritage listed Opera House, from the comfort of your lunch time harbor cruise ...
 Read more